-According to Eurostat, the nominal amount of government debt at the end of 2017 amounted to EUR 13 246.7 million against EUR 14 245.8 million in 2016.
-At the end of August 2018, the nominal amount of government debt amounted to EUR 12 083.6 million, of which EUR 2 958.7 million internal and EUR 9 124.9 million external.
-At the end of May, the government debt / GDP ratio was 22.6%.
-The domestic and external government debt to GDP ratios are respectively 5.5% and 17.1%.
-In the structure of debt, the relative share of domestic government debt was 23.7% and the external debt - 76.3%.
-At the end of August, the share of debt denominated in euro reached 81.5%, in levs - 17.9%, in US dollars - 0.1%, and in other currencies - 0.5%.
+According to Eurostat data, at the end of 2019 the nominal amount of government debt amounted to EUR 12,375.8 million against EUR 12,491.5 million in 2018.
+At the end of July 2020, according to the Ministry of Finance, the nominal The amount of the government debt amounts to BGN 24,266.1 million (EUR 12,407.1 million), of which BGN 5,945.2 million domestic and BGN 18,320.9 million external.
+At the end of July the government debt / GDP ratio was 20.7%.
+The ratios of domestic and external government debt to GDP are 5.1% and 15.6%, respectively.
+In the debt structure the relative share of the domestic government debt is 23.2% and of the external debt - 76.8%.
+At the end of July the share of debt denominated in euro reached 78.4%, in levs - 21.2%, in US dollars - 0.1%, and in other currencies - 0.3%.

-In the structure of debt by creditors, the largest share of euro-bonds issued on international capital markets was 54.9 per cent, followed by domestic debt of 23.7 per cent and credits from various international institutions.
-The interest rate structure of the debt at the end of May also experienced some changes - the share of debt with fixed interest rates slightly increased to 95.8% and that of floating interest rates was 4.2%.
-The long-term debt (over 1 year - 5.03%, from 1 to 5 years - 31.75%, from 5 to 10 years - 46.61% and over 10 years - 16.61%) predominates in the residual maturity of debt in circulation.
+In the structure of debt by creditors, the largest share of euro-bonds issued on international capital markets was 53.4 %, followed by domestic debt of 23.2% and credits from various international institutions.
+The interest rate structure of the debt at the end of July also experienced some minimum changes - the share of debt with fixed interest rates slightly increased to 97.1% and that of floating interest rates was 2.9%.
+The long-term debt (over 1 year - 4.07%, from 1 to 5 years - 45.19%, from 5 to 10 years - 30.08% and over 10 years - 20.66%) predominates in the residual maturity of debt in circulation.

-Bulgaria's credit rating is BBB- long scale of Standard & Poor's.
-The last time, on 01.12.2017, it was raised rating from BB+ to BBB with a stable outlook (in 2018 the agency reaffirmed this rating by improving the prospect of a positive one).
-Moody's Investors Service recently raised on 22.07.2011 the credit rating of the Republic of Bulgaria from Baa3 to Baa2 long-term bank deposits and the outlook is stable (in May 2017 the rating was confirmed by agency).
-According to the scale of Fitch, the credit rating of Bulgaria for foreign currency BBB with a stable outlook (last promoted on December 1, 2017 and confirmed in 2018).
+Bulgaria's credit rating is BBB long-term on the Standard & Poor's scale.
+For the last time, on November 29, 2019, the BBB rating itself was raised - to BBB with a positive outlook (currently the outlook, according to the agency, is stable).
+The rating agency Moody's last raised on 22.07.2011. the credit rating of the Republic of Bulgaria from Baa3 to Baa2 for long-term bank deposits, as the outlook is positive (in August 2019 the rating was confirmed by the agency and the outlook improved).
+According to the Fitch scale, Bulgaria's credit rating for foreign currency is BBB with a stable outlook (last raised on 01.12.2017, and in April 2020 the outlook was changed from positive to stable).

 Crucial for the Bulgarian macroeconomic and financial stability is the stability and predictability of the exchange rate regime and credibility.
-For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the EUR be maintained until Bulgaria joins the euro zone (in the middle of 2018, the country apply for joining the ERM II -Single Currency Facility, along with an application for close co-operation with the ECB on banking supervision).
+For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the EUR be maintained until Bulgaria joins the euro zone (in the middle of 2018, the country apply for joining the ERM II -Single Currency Facility, along with an application for close co-operation with the ECB on banking supervision and in 2020, the membership is already a fact).
 Also conducted in 2016 a review of the assets and stress tests of banks in the country (and then the insurance and pension companies) should also have a positive effect on the stability of the financial sector.